Search via the API

 Example response

-The search endpoints return results as a JSON:API collection with resource type semantic-searchables.
+The search endpoints return results as a JSON:API collection with the resource type semantic-searchables.

 Meaning of response fields